martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

-As an exercise, you can try to calculate the critical path for the example using this method.
+As an exercise, you can try to calculate the critical path for the above example using this method.
 Here is the solution:

 <img src="img/projectmanagement/image-20230523123518082.png" alt="image-20230523123518082" style="zoom:67%;" />